Back to Resources

 • Up to date: Each language binding and browser is actively being developed to stay current.

-• Runs almost anywhere: Selenium can run on a local computer, on a remote server, on a set of servers with Selenium Grid, or on a third-party cloud provider like Sauce Labs.
+• Runs anywhere: Selenium can run on a local computer, on a remote server, on a set of servers with Selenium Grid, or on a third-party cloud provider like Sauce Labs.

-• Enables parallel testing: Selenium IDE allows developers to run multiple tests across multiple browsers and OS configurations at the same time.
-This helps to speed up testing and scale growing test suites.
+Enables parallel testing: Selenium allows developers to run multiple tests across multiple browsers and OS configurations at the same time.
+This helps to speed up testing and scale growing test suites.Allows customized testing: Selenium supports integration with other tools and frameworks, enabling you to tailor tests for different scenarios and environments.

-Selenium for Automation Testing
+Selenium for Automated Testing

 Automated testing is a software testing technique that leverages automation technologies rather than human testers to control the execution of tests.
 The actual test findings are then compared to the expected outcomes.
 Your projects will be more efficient and have a shorter time to market if you use automated testing.